 As described in this section, depending on the type of the CF link hardware, CF links operate up to a set distance.
 Physical placement of the CPCs or CFs must be considered to avoid exceeding the maximum distance that is supported by the CF link.
-For the CELR links, Dense Wavelength Division Multiplexing (DWDM) technology can be used to extend the maximum length of the CF links.
+For the CE2-LR links, Dense Wavelength Division Multiplexing (DWDM) technology can be used to extend the maximum length of the CF links.

-For a list of qualified devices, see the IBM Resource Link website.
+For a list of qualified devices, log in to the IBM Resource Link website with a registered Resource Link ID.

-STP signals can be exchanged between two CPCs without any CF LPARs involved.
+STP or PTP signals can be exchanged between two CPCs without any CF LPARs that are involved.
 If physical coupling links are established between two CPCs, HCD enables the configuration of STP links (timing-only links).

-For more information, see z/OS HCD User's Guide, SC34-2669, and Chapter 8, "Preparing for IBM Parallel Sysplex and configuring Server Time Protocol" on page 165.
+For more information, see z/OS HCD User's Guide, SC34-2669, and Chapter 8, "Preparing for IBM Parallel Sysplex and Server Time Protocol" on page 201.